Is recertification required for certification?

 How do I add another certification?

-What’s on the recertification written exam?
+What’s on the written exam(s) required for recertification?

 How soon before my certification expires can I recertify?

-You may take recertification examinations up to one year prior to your certification’s expiration date.
+You may take examinations for recertification up to one year prior to your certification’s expiration date.
 As long as you test within that one-year period, your new five-year certification period begins from your certification’s original expiration date.
 Candidates who recertify more than 12 months prior to their certification’s expiration date will begin their new certification period immediately, not from the end of their current certification period.

 Back to FAQ menu